nus-cs2103-AY2425S1/ip/docs/README.md

 _Jar frees your mind from having to remember things you need to do._

-It's:
+**Features**
-text-based
+1. Text-based
-easy to learn
+2. Easy to learn
-FAST SUPER FAST to use
+3. FAST SUPER FAST to use

 ## All you need to do is: